Conor247/Barcode-Validator/README.md

 #### Assumptions
 * The Weights may or may not change, so I stored them in a json file.
 If they require changes, a complete rebuild and deploy is not necessary.
 * I assume the modulus 11 won't change in the check digit algorithm.
+* I assume the endpoint is only required to return a boolean as valid/invalid is all a user really needs to know when validating barcodes.

 ## Prerequisites